data-apis/array-api-tests/README.md

 This is the test suite for array libraries adopting the [Python Array API standard](https://data-apis.org/array-api/latest).

-Note the suite is still a **work in progress**.
+Keeping full coverage of the spec is an on-going priority as the Array API evolves.
 Feedback and contributions are welcome!

 ## Quickstart